Firecrackers and BB Guns

 When I got to the cistern, the Panther was sitting on the flat stone, and my brother was looking at the sky, shading his eyes.
 As he reached out for the magnifying glass, he knelt next to the Panther.
 Next, he focused a beam of sunlight on the side of the Panther’s turret, right where the red number decals were.
 In moments, a whisper of smoke rose from the tank as a hole formed!
 He moved the glass to refocus it on the hull near the front of the tank.
 Again, the results were a bit of smoke and a small charred hole.

 He dug into his pocket and took out a brown glass pill bottle.
-Unscrewing the top, he dumped the contents onto the flat stone: Three stick matches and three “Black Cat” firecrackers.
+Unscrewing the top, he dumped the contents onto the flat stone: Three stick matches and two “Black Cat” firecrackers.
 Being the youngest of four boys, I was no stranger to what happened next.
 He forced a Black Cat into the hole in the turret followed by a second one into the hole in the hull.
 Returning the tank to the flat stone pedestal, he commanded, “Get back!”
 I ran behind the apple tree and peered around the trunk to see him strike the match, light one fuse, and then the second before he ran to join me in my protective “bunker.”

 It was a matter of a couple of seconds, though it seemed like thirty.
 The first explosion followed rapidly by a second.
 We laughed out loud as we ran back to the flat stone.
 There, the remains of the tank were scattered over the cistern lid and surrounding grass.
 We laughed and pointed out details to each other: “The top of the turret is way over here in the garden!”, “I found a tread,” and “the guy is laying below on the cistern cover!”